Ernesto-Lima/YourFirstStepsAtTACC/docs/steps_at_tacc/transfering.rst

 On a Windows or Mac desktop, our present location determines what files and folders we can access.
 I can "see" my present location visually with the help of the graphic interface - I could be looking at my Desktop, or the contents of a folder, for example.
-In a Linux command-line interface, we lack the same visual queues to tell us what our location is.
+In a Linux command-line interface, we lack the same visual cues to tell us what our location is.
 Instead, we use a command - ``pwd`` (print working directory) - to tell us our present location.
 Try executing this command on Frontera: